cyruscyliu/cyruscyliu.github.io/content/index.md

-[**whoami**] Qiang Liu is a postdoctoral researcher at EPFL, working with [Prof.
-Mathias Payer](https://nebelwelt.net/) in the HexHive laboratory.
-He earned his Ph.D. in 2023 from Zhejiang University under the guidance of [Prof. Yajin Zhou](https://yajin.org/) and a B.S. degree from the Beijing Institute of Technology (BIT) in 2018.
+Qiang Liu is a postdoc at EPFL, working with [Prof.  Mathias Payer](https://nebelwelt.net/) in the HexHive laboratory.
+He earned his Ph.D. in 2023 from Zhejiang University (ZJU) under the guidance of [Prof. Yajin Zhou](https://yajin.org/) and a B.S. degree from the Beijing Institute of Technology (BIT) in 2018.
 His research in cybersecurity focuses on developing full-lifecycle security enforcement of systems, including ahead-of-release bug